gigiigig/play2-authentication/README.md

     def redirectUrl(provider: String): Call = routes.AuthController.oauth(provider)

-Now implement the function useEmail, this function will be called after the user authentication, and will pass as parameters the user email as and the authentication provider, example:
+Now implement the function useEmail, this function will be called after the user authentication, and will pass as parameters the user email and the authentication provider, example:

     override def useEmail(email: String, provider: String): Result = {
         log.debug(s"user $email logged in with $provider")